cmda-minor-web/progressive-web-apps-2223/course/week-2.md

 Use headphones during the meeting to avoid sound noise 🎧

 #### Preparations
-To prepare the conversation, think of two or three things you want to talk about.
+To prepare for the video meeting, think of two or three things you want to talk about.
 These can be things that you find difficult or that you need help with.

 ### Exercise 2: Convert your app into a Progressive Web App